-If you have ever participated in an ergonomic evaluation, then you already know that ergonomists are highly concerned with the angles of joints ? hips, elbows, knees, etc?
-Why?
-Because delivering oxygen to the muscles allows them to operate at their peek performance.
+If you have ever participated in an ergonomic evaluation without knee protection pants, then you already know that ergonomists are highly concerned with the angles of joints, hips, elbows, knees, etc. Why?
+Because delivering oxygen to the muscles allows them to operate at their peak performance.
 Some Orthopedists are starting to connect the dots to dry tendons or tears in tendons to the use of knee pads.

 Identifying Knee Pad Problems

-How do you know if the knee pads aren?t working ? simple, just look at their ankles.
+How do you know if the knee pads aren’t working?
+Simple, just look at their ankles.
 When workers start their day, they typically don their knee pad.
 But after a few hours on the job, the knee pads are protecting their ankle.
-They become so uncomfortable that workers move the pads down the leg because they don?t want to carry them in their pockets.
+They become so uncomfortable that workers move the pads down the leg because they don’t want to carry them in their pockets.
 That’s not the case with our carpenter and landscaping pants.

-So, what?s the alternative?
+So, what’s the alternative?
 Why is this beneficial?
-The first benefit is that the pads are always in the right place ? protecting the knee.
-Secondarily, the knee pad doesn?t have to rely on straps or elastic to stay in place.
-The pad is held in place by a pocket that is designed into the work pants.
-This allows free movement of the leg in the pants without creating pinching, sweating, or other discomfort.
+The first benefit is that the pads are always in the right place, protecting the knee.
+Secondarily, the knee pad doesn’t have to rely on straps or elastic to stay in place.
+The pad is held in place by a pocket that is designed into the knee protection pants.
+This allows free movement of the leg in the pants without creating pinching, sweating, or another discomfort.
 Most importantly there is no lost circulation due to the knee pad, which eliminates the potential for dried out tendons.

 Knee Injury Could this be you?

-Overexertion: Tendonitis, or inflammation of the ten- don, is often a result of overuse or overexertion of the knee, but our protective work pants are the solution.
+Overexertion: Tendonitis, or inflammation of the tendon, is often a result of overuse or overexertion of the knee, but our protective work pants are the solution.
 Overexerting the muscles around your knee can also lead to tearing and pain.
 Continuing to use your knee while in pain will only delay healing and may lead to long-term damage.
 Contact stress: Using your knee as a hammer or kneeling on a hard floor are both examples of contact stress.
 Excessive kneeling can cause the bursa to become irritated, leading to pain, inflammation, and limited range of motion.*

 BENEFITS OF USING KNEE PADS